krish-0323/localRepo/README.md

 # This is my Local Repo
-Lorem Ipsum is simply dummy text of the printing and typesetting industry
+Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 <br>
 Author - Krishna Purwar